NIAEFEUP/enei/packages/shadcn/README.md

 ## Adding a new component

-To add a new component to this library, first place the component in the `src/components` directory.
+To add a new component to this library, first place the component in a subfolder of the `src/components` directory.

 > [!NOTE]
+>
-> The `src/components/ui` directory is reserved for components from https://ui.shadcn.com.
+> The directory structure of the `src/components` directory is as follows:
+> - `src/components/ui`: components from https://ui.shadcn.com
+> - `src/components/form`: components from https://www.shadcn-form.com
+> - `src/components/extension`: components from https://www.shadcn-extension.com

 Then, run the following command to generate the necessary files and exports: